Wheest/wheest.github.io/_posts/2023-09-05-signal_compress_docker_compose.md

 I also [co-developed an online course](https://gibsonic.org/blog/2023/02/08/bonsapps_mooc.html) for [BonsAPPs](https://bonsapps.eu/) about how container and codebase templates can help improve productivity and reproducibility for developing AI applications.
 Hence, it makes sense for this project.

+Docker is an open-source platform that enables developers to automate the deployment, scaling, and management of applications using containerization.
+It allows for efficient and isolated packaging of software, enabling consistent and reproducible deployments across different environments.

 Key terms:
 - **image**: A lightweight, standalone, executable package that includes code, runtime, libraries, tools, and settings needed to run an application.
 - **container**: An isolated and standardized runtime environment where an image can be executed, with its own set of processes, memory, and hardware resources.
 An instance of an image.